-The Common European Asylum System (CEAS) is a common system based on the full and inclusive application of the Geneva Convention.
-It aims to ensure fair and human treatment of applicants for international protection, to harmonise asylum systems and to reduce the differences between Member States on the basis of binding legislation, as well as to strengthen practical cooperation between national asylum administrations and the external dimension of asylum.
+The Common European Asylum System (CEAS) is a common system based on the full and inclusive application of the 1951 Refugee Convention and its 1967 Protocol.
+It aims to ensure the fair and human treatment of applicants for international protection, to harmonise asylum systems and to reduce the differences between EU Member States on the basis of binding legislation.
+It also aims to strengthen the practical cooperation between national asylum administrations and the external dimension of asylum.

-The CEAS is composed of the following legal instruments, setting out common high standards and stronger cooperation to ensure that applicants for international protection are treated equally in an fair and efficient system - wherever they apply for international protection:
+The CEAS is composed of the following legal instruments, setting out common high standards and stronger cooperation to ensure that applicants for international protection are treated equally in a fair and efficient system wherever they apply for international protection:

-The recast Asylum Procedures Directive that aims at fair, quick and good quality asylum decisions.

-The recast Reception Conditions Directive that ensures that there are humane material reception conditions for asylum seekers across the EU and that the fundamental rights of the concerned persons are fully respected.

-The recast Qualification Directive that clarifies the grounds for granting international protection.
-Its provisions also foresee a series of rights and integration measures for beneficiaries of international protection.

-The recast Dublin Regulation clarifying the process of establishing the Member State responsible for examining the application.

-The recast Eurodac Regulation improving the functioning of the EU asylum fingerprint database.
+- The recast asylum procedures directive (Directive 2013/32/EU) that aims at fair, quick and good quality asylum decisions. - The recast reception conditions directive (Directive 2013/33/EU) that ensures that there are humane material reception conditions for asylum seekers across the EU.
+It ensures that the fundamental rights of the concerned persons are fully respected. - The recast qualification directive (Directive 2011/95/EU) that clarifies the grounds for granting international protection.
+Its provisions also foresee a series of rights and integration measures for beneficiaries of international protection. - The recast Dublin regulation (Regulation (EU) No 604/2013) clarifying the process of establishing the Member State responsible for examining the application. - The recast Eurodac regulation (Regulation (EU) No 603/2013) improving the functioning of the EU asylum fingerprint database.

-What is the difference between a migrant and a person in need of international protection?
+4 What is the difference between a migrant and a person in need of international protection?

-"Migrant" is a wide-ranging term that covers persons who leave one country or region to settle in another.
+'Migrant' is a wide-ranging term that covers persons who leave one country or region to settle in another.
 Some migrants voluntarily decide to move for a variety of reasons, most of them for reasons that are not protection-related, for instance because of family ties or due to economic hardship.
 Persons in need of international protection, however, are forced to flee to save their lives or preserve their freedom.
 They have no protection in their country of origin; in fact it is often their own government that is threatening to persecute them.
-If other countries do not let them in, and do not offer protection, they may be leaving them exposed to death, persecution or other serious human rights violations.
+If other countries do not let them in and do not offer them protection, they may be exposing them to death, persecution or other serious human rights violations.